Artur-Luniaka/games_3/README.md

-# GameZone - Xbox & PC Games E-commerce Website
+# SkillLootPlayground - Xbox & PC Games E-commerce Website

 A modern, responsive e-commerce website for selling Xbox and PC video games, specifically designed for the Australian market.